-Over the course of this one-year pilot, we will gather and analyze data, evaluate the efficiency of our collection routes and refine our curbside organics collection services.
+Over the course of this pilot, we will gather and analyze data, evaluate the efficiency of our collection routes and refine our curbside organics collection services.

-When will this pilot end?
+When does this pilot end?

 How much am I paying for this service?